 Sometimes the things we feel guilty or selfish for doing are the very things we need to do to get over our hang-ups.
 Even though we may feel guilty about it initially, it’s a great exercise to get over it.
 As we practice more self care, it helps us find out what our non-negotiables are.
 And when we know what these are, it becomes easier to say no to people and circumstances that negatively deplete our energy.

 What are your non-negotiables?
-If you don’t already know, I encourage you to find out and honor them as a regular part of taking care of yourself because it’s something each of us deserves.
+If you don’t already know, I encourage you to find out and honor them as a regular part of taking care of yourself because when we’re deeply connected to what makes us feel well, each of us is better off for it.

 More often than not, we are faced with a society that undervalues and even devalues who we are, making us feel as though we don’t matter.
 Sometimes there is a lack of appreciation within the home, among family or friends, and overwhelmingly evident within the workplace.
 The expectation to always do more makes us feel like any moment we take for ourselves must be well earned and come only after we have worked our tushes off for someone else.